Collaborative Memory Boards for Funerals and Anniversaries

 • Fabric-covered boards create warmer aesthetics

-• Multiple connected panels allow thematic organization
+• Multiple connected panels allow thematic organisation

 Display supports determine how boards are presented: